• Skip to main content

 Calories: 360kcal | Carbohydrates: 59g | Protein: 3g | Fat: 14g | Saturated Fat: 6g | Polyunsaturated Fat: 4g | Monounsaturated Fat: 3g | Trans Fat: 0.2g | Cholesterol: 48mg | Sodium: 162mg | Potassium: 114mg | Fiber: 2g | Sugar: 49g | Vitamin A: 196IU | Calcium: 26mg | Iron: 1mg

-This recipe was originally posted on February 2, 2019, but was republished with new photos, additional information about the recipe, step-by-step instructions, FAQs, and tips and tricks in January of 2023.
+This recipe was originally posted on February 2, 2019, but was republished with new photos, additional information about the recipe, step-by-step instructions, FAQs, and tips and tricks in January of 2023 and with new photos in November of 2024.

 • Facebook